vuittont60/shardeum-docs/docs/smartContracts/deploy/sameAddress.md

 1. Create a contract with SELFDESTRUCT in a function only the owner can access to keep the contract secure.

 :::warning WARNING
-Calling:

-      SELFDESTRUCT

-will delete all data in a contract!
+Calling SELFDESTRUCT will delete all data in a contract!
 Be very careful using it.
 Goerli supports SELFDESTRUCT while Shardeum currently does not.
+SELFDESTRUCT might also be deprecated with EIP-4758: https://eips.ethereum.org/EIPS/eip-4758.
 :::

 2. Deploy a contract using a CREATE2 Factory.